cdpoffline/offline-material/README.md

-# offline-material
+# Offline Material

-All the offline materials of the CoderDojo Potsdam
+These materials can be served in case the dojo has no internet connection.

 ## Installation